isaacdecoded/arpeggio-rs/README.md

 ### Dependencies

-Arpeggio on Rust keeps the codebase clean by including only the minor requirement tooling dependency as they are _async-trait + tokio_ for asynchronicity, and _chrono_ for dating features.
+Arpeggio on Rust keeps the codebase clean by including only the minor requirement tooling dependency as they are _async-trait + tokio_ for asynchronicity features.

 ## The Plan Concept example